ihuesca/IAEN-MANUAL-En/README.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | ![P6WebByLevel](https://user-images.githubusercontent.com/45604687/63556945-46d2a480-c50c-11e9-8c81-94857157c617.PNG) |                                                              |

-Figura 10.
-Gráficos para una red no ponderada
+Figure 10.
+Graphics for an unweighted network

 <br/>

-En la Figura 10 se muestran los gráficos que se pueden realizar para una red ponderada.
-Los gráficos de la red ordenada con respecto a alguna centralidad y mediante los niveles tróficos fueron empleados mediante la función por defecto del paquete **cheddar** uno mediante la función **cheddar::PlotNPS** y otro mediante la función **cheddar::PlotWebByLevel**, las pestañas para realizarlos son *`Graphs> Unweighted Matrix> Centrality> PlotNPS`* y *`Graphs> Unweighted Matrix> Web By Level> PlotWeb- ByLevel`* respectivamente.
-Para el cálculo de spanning tree se empleó la función **igraph::mst** del paquete **igraph** y para graficarlo el paquete **igraph** mediante las pestañas *`Graphs> Unweighted Matrix> Spanning Tree> mst`*.
+Figure 10 shows the graphs that can be made for a weighted network.
+The graphics of the ordered network with respect to some centrality and through the trophic levels were used through the default function of the **cheddar** package, one through the **cheddar::PlotNPS** function and the other through the **cheddar::PlotWebByLevel** function, the tabs to perform them are *Graphs > Unweighted Matrix> Centrality> PlotNPS* and * `Graphs> Unweighted Matrix> Web By Level> PlotWeb- ByLevel `* respectively.
+For the calculation of spanning tree the **igraph::mst** function of the igraph package was used and to graph it the igraph package using the * `Graphs> Unweighted Matrix> Spanning Tree> mst `* tabs.

 <br/>